Bromine vs. Chlorine for Spas & Hot Tubs

-For the hot tub or spa owner, a thought gets put into their head, “Hey, why not use pool chemicals for the hot tub?
-They’re a lot cheaper!”
+For the hot tub or spa owner, a thought might enter their head: "Hey, why not use pool chemicals for the hot tub?
+They're a lot cheaper!"

 ROUND ONE: COST

-Trichlor chlorine tablets, the 1″ size, are about 20% cheaper than bromine tablets.
-And the 3″ tablets, are over 40% cheaper, when you buy in bulk.
-Chlorine does have a shelf life however, and after about a year, depending on the temperature it is stored at, it can lose half of it’s power.
-Cal Hypo or dichlor shock, two types of pool shocks, are also cheaper than non-chlorine shock.
+Trichlor chlorine tablets, the 1" size, are about 20% cheaper than bromine tablets.
+The 3" tablets are over 40% cheaper when you buy in bulk.
+Chlorine does have a shelf life, however, and after about a year, depending on the temperature it is stored at, the chlorine can lose half of its power.
+Cal-hypo or dichlor shock, two types of pool shocks, are also cheaper than non-chlorine shock.

 ROUND TWO: CONVENIENCE

 Both challengers are fairly convenient.
-Purchase a small quantity of 1″ tablets (3″ tablets are too slow dissolving for hot tubs), and put enough in a floating dispenser to give a good reading when the water is tested.
+Simply purchase a small quantity of 1" tablets (3" tablets are too slow dissolving for hot tubs), and put enough in a floating dispenser to give a good reading when the water is tested.

-Bromine however, requires a bank of bromides to build up before you can register a reading on your test kit.
-Another small step in the process, after draining a spa, you can shake in a little Brom Booster, or use the 2 oz. sodium bromide packets.
+However, bromine requires a bank of built up bromides before you can register a reading with your test kit.
+Adding another small step in the process, you can shake a little Brom Booster into the tub after draining a spa, or you can use the 2 oz. sodium bromide packets.

 ROUND THREE: STAYING POWER

-Bromine is not as easily protected from the sun as chlorine is, by adding stabilizer, or cyanuric acid.
-But then, most hot tubs are covered and out of the sun.
-Although bromine lost the first round, and can be more expensive than chlorine, it has the curious property of reactivation.
+Bromine is not as easily protected from the sun as chlorine is from adding stabilizer or cyanuric acid.
+But then again, most hot tubs are covered and out of the sun.
+And although bromine lost the first round for being more expensive than chlorine, it has the curious property of reactivation.